codeaucafe/docs/packages/dolt/content/reference/cli/cli.md

 `listener.read_timeout_millis`: The number of milliseconds that the server will wait for a read operation

 `listener.write_timeout_millis`: The number of milliseconds that the server will wait for a write operation

+`listener.require_secure_transport`: Boolean flag to turn on TLS/SSL transport

+`listener.tls_cert`: The path to the TLS certicifcate used for secure transport

+`listener.tls_key`: The path to the TLS key used for secure transport

 `remotesapi.port`: A port to listen for remote API operations on.
 If set to a positive integer, this server will accept connections from clients to clone, pull, etc. databases being served.